cabraham/Books/designingdataintensiveapplications.md

   <dd>Every node that does not crash eventually decides on some value</dd>
 </dl>

 The termination property formalizes the idea of fault tolerance.
-It is a liveness property, whereas the other properties are safety properties.
+It is a **liveness property**, whereas the other properties are **safety properties**.
 The termination property makes it so that an algorithm does not have to wait indefinetely for a node to recover.

 The termination property assumes that fewer than half of the nodes are crashed or unreachable.